-\After giving effect to the one-for-20 Reverse Stock Split effective August 9, 2022.
+^{}After giving effect to the Reverse Stock Splits.

-The June 2022 Pre-Funded Warrants and the October 2022 Pre-Funded Warrants were included in the weighted-average in the computation of basic net loss per share of Class A common stock for the year ended December 31, 2022 and 2021, respectively, beginning with their issuance date, as their stated exercise price of \$0.002 was non-substantive and their exercise was virtually assured.
+The July 2023 Pre-Funded Warrants were included in the weighted-average in the computation of basic net loss per share of Class A common stock for the year ended December 31, 2023, beginning with their issuance date, as their stated exercise price of \$0.001 was non-substantive and their exercise was virtually assured.